 Looking down the creek I spotted a spring box, and went off to explore.
 Once there, I noticed a second spring box.
-It looked to be set up to catch drips from a seep in the bank of the creek.
-I explored further down creek and there were some excellent looking rock steps where Brushy Creek and ‘Cab Creek’ meet.
+It looked set up to catch drips from a seep in the creek’s bank.
+I explored further down the creek and there were some excellent-looking rock steps where Brushy Creek and ‘Cab Creek’ meet.
 I spent a while taking pictures and looking around.
 This would be another nice spot for wild camping.

 The climb up from Brushy Creek along the old farm track got my heart and sweat going!
 Once out of the trees, I came to a spot where another ‘unofficial’ side trail joined from the north.
-I realized this was most likely the spot where Ginger got lured off of the trail when she tried to hike the Pees Hollow Trail counter clockwise a while back.
+I realized this was most likely where Ginger got lured off the trail when she tried to hike the Pees Hollow Trail counterclockwise a while back.
 I stopped to take a picture to show Ginger and I saw one of the most badly placed trail markers I’ve seen so far.
 Instead of being to the left of the Pees Hollow Trail, it was slap-bang in the middle of the two trails.
-There is nothing to indicate that you should follow the trail to the left.
+Nothing indicates that you should follow the trail to the left.
 I wish I’d had a sharpie with me to draw an arrow on the trail marker.

 As I hoped, I found the landmarks I was looking for; the farm track gate posts, the Dodge truck hood, and the remains of an old building.